mmgen/mmgen-wallet/README.md

   brainwallet, incognito wallet) and three unencrypted (mnemonic, mmseed, hexseed).
-- **[Subwallets][U]:** Subwallets have many applications, the most notable being online hot wallets and travel wallets.
-MMGen subwallets are functionally and externally identical to ordinary wallets, which provides a key security
-  benefit: only the user who generated the subwallet knows that it is indeed a subwallet.
+- **[Subwallets][U]:** Subwallets have many applications, the most notable being online hot wallets, decoy wallets and travel wallets.
+MMGen subwallets are functionally and externally identical to ordinary wallets, which provides a key security benefit: only the user who generated the subwallet knows that it is indeed a subwallet.
 Subwallets don’t need to be backed up, as they can always be regenerated from their parent.
 - **[Transaction autosigning][X]:** This feature puts your offline signing machine into “hands-off” mode, allowing you to transact directly from cold storage securely and conveniently.
 Additional LED signaling support is